 All website designers do things differently.
-Some offer higher-priced, comprehensive website build packages that include figuring out your branding with you.
+Some offer higher-priced, comprehensive website build packages that include figuring out your branding with you or partner with a graphic/brand designer.
 Others need you to bring more brand and design details to the table so they can plug them in for you.
-Some logo and brand designers offer website design so you can get it all done with one person or agency.
+Some logo and brand designers also offer website design so you can get it all done with one person or agency.

-If you’re on a budget, coming to the table with your brand more fully lined out can go a long way in streamlining a project.
+If you’re on a budget or shorter timeline, coming to the table with your brand more fully lined out can go a long way in streamlining a project.

 What Brand Details You Need to Have Before Building Your Website

 You’ll definitely need a logo for your business.
 Most reputable logo designers will give you several file formats.
 You’ll need a SVG or AI file — a PNG file will work in a bind.
 Your logo should have a transparent background, and ideally you’ve received it in a variety of colors.
 You might need a full white, full dark, or one-color version of your logo for your website.
-You’ll also need a smaller icon version of your logo to use as the browser icon (aka favicon) for your website.
+You’ll also need a smaller icon version of your logo (or a logo mark) to use as the browser icon for your website.
 Simple is best for favicons.

 Whether you work with a brand designer or on your own, you’ll need some sense of colors and fonts you might want to use.
 Many website designers will help you pick out fonts and colors, but this work often comes with a higher price tag.
-If possible, work with your logo designer or a proper brand designer to create a full set of brand guidelines that include fonts and a color palette.
+If possible, work with your logo designer or a proper brand designer to create a full set of brand guidelines that include fonts and a color palette, and make sure this designer knows the brand guidelines need to easily translate to your website.

 If you’re coming up with colors and fonts on your own, start keeping an eye on other websites you use in your daily life.
 See what colors and font styles you like, and save screenshots or links of them.
 I love exploring fonts on Typewolf or Google Fonts.
 I also love the Coolors color palette generator.
 If you want to dive in to color psychology, this article is fun to read through.

-It’s also helpful to know of any colors/fonts you DON’T want to use.
+It’s also helpful to know of any colors or fonts you DON’T want to use.
 If you know you want a serif font rather than a sans serif font, that’s helpful to share.
 If you prefer darker websites than lighter ones, that’s also helpful.

 Your colors should go well with your logo so it all looks cohesive, so I always recommend people start with the color(s) used in their logo.
 Sometimes these colors translate well to website use, but sometimes you’ll need to pick slightly different variations or another complementary color.

 The last thing you need to have is some sense of shape/line style you’d like to use.
-Some websites use harsh, straight lines.
-Other websites use more curved or rounded shapes/lines between sections, for buttons, to crop images, etc. Pay attention to this on websites in your daily life and think through what feels right for your business/brand.
+Some websites use harsh, straight lines to separate sections.
+Other websites use more curved or rounded shapes/lines between sections, for buttons, to crop images, etc. Some websites layer elements on top of each other.
+Pay attention to this on websites in your daily life and think through what feels right for your business/brand.

 What Brand Details Are Ideal to Have Before Building Your Website

-A clear color palette and a plan for how to use these brand colors is super helpful for any website design project.
-What light and/or dark colors will you use for your section backgrounds?
+A brand color palette and a plan for how to use these colors is super helpful for any website design project.
+What light or dark colors will you use for your section backgrounds?
 Will you use a more bold color as a background with light text over it?
 Does your color palette include plain white/plain black, or will you use a dark blue, dark gray, or other dark neutral for your main text color?
 What color should your headings be?
 What color should your main call-to-action buttons be?
+And do these colors work together in a way that has sufficient contrast for your website visitors?

 You’ll probably want to use one or more colors from your logo, but choose neutral colors too.
 Here’s a good article if you want to take a deeper dive in creating a website-focused color palette.
 In general, fewer colors is better than more, and this tends to lead to a more professional-looking website.